tensorturtle/fob/README.md

 Download the program from the latest [Github release](https://github.com/tensorturtle/fob/releases) and put it somewhere on PATH.

-A `curl | sh` type of installation script for the the lazy is coming soon.
+A `curl | sh` type of installation script for the the lazy is coming soon™.

 `fob` is currently compiled and released for ARM Mac (M1 onwards) just because that's the machine I run it on.
 Testing and support for Windows and Ubuntu is coming soon™.